Scenario-Based Strategizing: Robust Strategies for an Uncertain Future

 Traditional strategic planning techniques that assume a single predicted future are ineffective for generating high-quality strategic decision-making in uncertain environments.
 In times of uncertainty, it is crucial for strategizing approaches to embrace environmental complexity and uncertainty to identify superior courses of strategic actions and enhance organisational resilience.
 Over the course of several decades, scenario-based strategizing has been widely endorsed by researchers and practitioners as a key method for forming strategies in uncertain environments.
 This approach is specifically designed to comprehensively explore potential futures, enabling timely detection of environmental changes and facilitating the development of action plans that are both robust and capable of capturing growth opportunities.

-Specialising in strategic foresight and innovation, Rohrbeck Heger by Creative Dock is a pioneer in scenario-based strategizing with methods that it co-developed with leading industrial firms like Adidas, Lufthansa, Siemens, Total, Bosch, Deutsche Telekom, Mercedes-Benz, Cisco, and Tata Motors.
+Specialising in strategic foresight and innovation, Rohrbeck Heger by Creative Dock is a pioneer in scenario-based strategizing with methods that it co-developed with leading industrial firms like Total, Bosch, Deutsche Telekom, Mercedes-Benz, Cisco, and Tata Motors.
 Additionally, the company has conducted 15 years of university research at the EDHEC Business School in Roubaix, France, which the Financial Times ranks among Top 10 Business Schools in Europe.

 Want to explore how you can utilise scenario-based strategizing for your organisation?
 Contact Serge Dupaux to reach our Strategic Foresight experts from Rohrbeck Heger by Creative Dock!